mbt-administrator/DemoSDK.Android/README.md

  Moreover, you can specify some optional parameters :

 - `deviceName(String deviceName)` : the parameter is a `String` Object that contains the name of the headset to connect.
-A Melomind device always starts with `melo_` followed by 10 digits.
+A Melomind name always starts with `melo_` followed by 10 digits.
 If you do not specify `deviceName` or set the`deviceName` parameter to `null` in your `ConnectionConfig` builder, the SDK will connect the first available Melomind found no matter its name.

+- `deviceQrCode(String deviceQrCode)` : the parameter is a `String` Object that contains the QR code identifier of the headset to connect.
+A Melomind QR code always starts with `MM` followed by 7 or 8 digits.
+If you do not specify `deviceQrCode` neither `deviceName`, or set the`deviceQrCode` and `deviceName` parameters to `null` in your `ConnectionConfig` builder, the SDK will connect the first available Melomind found.
+If you want to connect a specific headset, you can specify only `deviceQrCode` or only`deviceName`.
+As every QR code and name are unique, if you do specify `deviceQrCode` and`deviceName` in your `ConnectionConfig` builder, the SDK will check if the QR code matches the name.
+If they don't match, an error is returned on the `onError()` callback.

 - `maxScanDuration(long durationInMillis)` : the maximum scanning duration is the time within the SDK is allowed to look for an available headset to connect.
 The scan is stopped if the connection operation time out and no headset is found within the permitted time.
 A minimum value of **10000** milliseconds is mandatory, and there is no maximum value.
 If you do not specify `maxScanDuration`in your `ConnectionConfig` builder, the maximum duration is set to 30000 milliseconds.